Th0masL/veracrypt-scripts/README.md

 chmod +x /veracrypt-scripts/*.sh
 ```

-## Create a new partition on one of the disks and encrypt it with Veracrypt
+## Create a new partition and encrypt it with Veracrypt
 **WARNING : Only do that on an empty partition!
 This step will erase the data of the partition that you plan to use.**

 ### 1) Use fdisk to create the new partition